thanksmister/android-mqtt-alarm-panel/README.md

-# Android Things Alarm Panel for Home Assistant
+# Android Alarm Panel for Home Assistant

 This project is a MQTT Alarm Control Panel for use with [Home Assistant's Manual Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) component.
 This project was built for a Android.